 While personality is a huge factor to me, in the end what really matters is my work.
 I want you to be in love with my work, I want you to look at my images and think "That is exactly what I envision!"
 I show my favorite images on my website, but love sharing full wedding galleries with clients, I want people to have an accurate idea of what kind of images I will be providing them with.
 I’m always willing to travel for my clients and I like to meet my couples (either face to face or over Skype) to make sure we click and have the same expectations before they put down a dime or sign anything.
 I want them to be comfortable with their choice and to walk out of our meeting feeling confident that I am the right photographer for their day.

-In March 2016 I married my awesome husband in an intimate ceremony in my old studio space.
+After five years together, in March 2016 I married my awesome husband in an intimate ceremony in my old studio space.
 We live in Pittsburgh with our funny farm of animals (four cats and two dogs) and I love every minute of it.
 Being on the other side of weddings gave me a whole new perspective and changed how I run my business.
 I bordered on bridezilla due to stress and ended up pretty much eloping.
 Due to the craziness I realized what was important about weddings and what was silly.
 I fell in love with pretty wedding albums and the sweet emotions of a wedding day, along with all of the elements that require a lot of vision and hard work.
 I carry those lessons with me to every wedding.
 And you'll often catch me crying at the cute parts of the day since being married has made me a total sap.